Learn

 Note: If you have questions regarding your amateur status or NCAA legislation, contact the athletics compliance office at the NCAA institution recruiting you or the NCAA's public and legislative line at 877-262-1492.

-Here are a few different scenarios that could put a student-athlete at risk:
+According to the NCAA website, here are a few different scenarios that could put a student-athlete at risk:

-Grace Periods by Division and Sport
+Grace Periods by Division II and Sport

-Sport DI Grace Period DI Grace Period
+Sport Grace Period (Option 1) Grace Period (Option 2)

 Tennis (men and women) 6 months 12 months